 The following represents a discussion of how mobile devices can be used to improve hospital maintenance:

 1. Real time notifications on maintenance requests and emergencies

 Every facility requires routine maintenance and checks to ensure that equipment and supply levels are optimal.
 A CMMS software will alert users to schedule these checks and purchases.
 However, beyond these routine maintenance exercises, emergency situations do arise when equipment may expectantly fail or breakdown.
 Because patients’ lives and well being depend on properly functioning healthcare facilities, it is imperative that all critical specialized equipment is operating properly.
 A breakdown in any of these (e.g., backup generators, oxygen lines, intravenous pumps, patient call systems, beds, wheelchairs, respirators, etc.) could threaten the lives of many.
-Mobile device access to CMMS makes it possible to respond immediately to emergency situations to ensure continued operation and avoid any potential risk to patients.
+Mobile CMMS makes it possible to respond immediately to emergency situations to ensure continued operation and avoid any potential risk to patients.